-South Carolina's older adult population is growing at a significant rate.
-It is expected to present national and local challenges, and is projected to more than double to 1.8 million by 2030.
+South Carolina's senior population is growing at a significant rate.
+The projected surge in the state's senior population over the coming years has been referred to by many as the "gray tsunami."
+This wave of seniors is expected to present national and local challenges, and in South Carolina, our senior population is projected to more than double to 1.8 million by 2030.